CLAMS App User Manual

 (Assuming you are using docker as your container manager)

-docker build . -f Containerfile -t <image_name_you_pick>
+$ docker build . -f Containerfile -t <IMAGE_NAME_YOU_PICK>

 Running CLAMS App

-Running as a container
+Starting the HTTP server as a container

-docker run -v /path/to/data/directory:/data -p <port>:5000 <image_name>
+$ docker run -v /path/to/data/directory:/data -p <PORT>:5000 <IMAGE_NAME>

 Note If you are using a Mac, on recent versions of macOS, port 5000 is used by Airplay Receiver by default.
 So you may need to use a different port number, or turn off the Airplay Receiver in the System Preferences to release 5000.
 For more information on safe port numbers, see IANA Port Number Registry or Wikipedia.